DylanKontos/LinuxShortcutMaker/README.md

 Manual steps this program solves:
 - Creating a .desktop file for an app/program
-- Copying .desktop file to ~/.local/share/applications
+- Copying .desktop file to ~/.local/share/applications to ensure it appears in dashboard
 - Validating the file and checking for errors